-The two students knew they would be speaking about their PLT GreenSchools! work.
-But they had no idea that the conference organizers wanted them to be part of a two-hour-long panel discussion where they and two other high-school students would be fielding questions from a group of adults that included the president of the Kansas state Parent Teacher Student Association.
+The two students knew they would speak about their PLT GreenSchools work.
+But they had no idea they would field questions from a group of adults that included the president of the Kansas state Parent Teacher Student Association.

-The two young women are part of the school’s Green Team, whose members are taking the lessons they’re learning about recycling, organic gardening, and environmental sustainability to their families, their neighborhoods and—through events like the conference—the wider community.
+The two young women were part of the school’s Green Team, whose members take the lessons they’re learning about recycling, organic gardening, and environmental sustainability to their families, their neighborhoods and—through events like the conference—the wider community.

-The PLT GreenSchools!
-School Site Investigation has led to plans for a community organic garden on the Schlagle grounds.
-The students broke ground for the new garden during the spring semester of 2012, after devising a business plan that includes raising vegetables, selling them at a local farmer’s market, and reinvesting their profits into maintaining the garden plot.
+The PLT GreenSchools School Site Investigation led to plans for a community organic garden on the Schlagle grounds.
+The students broke ground for the garden after devising a business plan that included raising vegetables, selling them at a local farmers market, and reinvesting their profits into maintaining the garden plot.
 They enlisted the help of a parent with organic gardening skills who provided advice on what flowers should be planted to keep pests away.

 The Schlagle students believe that their work makes a difference, not only in their community today, but for others who come after them.
-Says Green Team member Irene Fernandez: “What we’re doing is important for our future.
+As student Irene Fernandez said, “What we’re doing is important for our future.
 We need to help the environment so future kids like us can continue on.”